ntshabelebenjamin-ops/institutional-analytics-dashboard/README.md

 ---

-# Strategic Value
+# Strategic Value to the University of Pretoria

-The application functions as an institutional intelligence platform supporting:
+The application demonstrates how institutional intelligence systems can support the University of Pretoria in:
-- evidence-based decision-making,
-- executive planning,
+- strengthening evidence-based planning,
-- strategic risk identification,
+- improving throughput efficiency,
+- monitoring subsidy sustainability,
+- identifying institutional risks proactively,
-- and sustainability monitoring.
+- and supporting executive decision-making.

+The dashboard aligns with modern higher education analytics approaches that integrate operational reporting with predictive and strategic intelligence.

 ---